Council again says no to 35 mph on North 10th Street

 Denison City Council members said “no” once again, although tacitly, to raising the speed limit by 10 miles per hour (mph) on a stretch of North 10th Street by restoring the limit to 35 mph.

-In some respects, it was a revisiting of the same issues that prompted the council members to say no to the same proposed increase in October 2020.
+In some respects, it was a revisiting of the same issues that prompted the council members to tacitly say to the same proposed increase in October 2020.

 The tacit part of the council’s decision was that the issue was dropped when no one wanted to make a motion to increase the speed limit back to its former 35 mph status.